SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 - Behavior can change depending on environment configuration
 - Systems that rely on unqualified commands may execute unintended binaries

+If an attacker can control a directory that appears earlier in the search order (such as the current working directory or a prepended %PATH% entry), they can cause a malcious executable to run instead of the intended one.

+Using fully qualified paths (e.g., C:\Windows\System32\ipconfig.exe) mitigates this risk by eliminating the search process entirely.

 # Final Takeaway

-Windows does not search everywhere, it follows a defined order.
+Windows does not search arbitrarily--it follows a defined order, and that order determines execution.

-Understanding that order is key to understanding how commands are executed.
+Small changes in environment configuration can significantly alter system behavior, making command resolution a subtle but powerful attack surface.